Advanced Operations

 This guide covers advanced features available in ekoDB client libraries, including search operations, chat functionality, and real-time data handling.

 For complete, runnable examples, visit the ekoDB Examples Repository.
-It contains 105 working examples across all languages.
+It contains 265+ examples across Rust, Go, Python, TypeScript, Kotlin, and JavaScript.

 Search Operations